mirkosignorelli/clustering-populations-of-networks/README.md

-# clustering-populations-of-networks

-Data and code to reproduce the simulations in:
+# Model-based clustering for populations of networks

-Signorelli, M., Wit, E. C. (2020, in press).
-Model-based clustering for populations of networks.
-Statistical Modelling, 20 (1). arXiv preprint: arXiv:1806.00225.
+This folder contains R scripts related to the publication of Signorelli, M., Wit, E. C. (2020).
+Model-based clustering for populations of networks. *Statistical Modelling*, 20 (1).
+You can read the paper (with open access) here: https://journals.sagepub.com/doi/full/10.1177/1471082X19871128

+## About this repository
+This repository contains the data and code to reproduce the simulations presented in Signorelli and Wit (2020).

 The code to run each simulation is divided into scripts sequentially numbered:
 - script 1 generates the data